mountain-theme/vim/README.md

 ## Mountain for Neovim
-Alluring in its mystery and majesty.
+Enchanting in its mystique and majesty.
 Mountain.

 ## Installation
 For *Packer* users...